Bear Festivities in Andorra

 Encamp’s ‘Bear Dance’ is a traditional performance that currently takes place on Carnival Monday.
 Since the 1950s, it has followed the script written by Rossend Marsol, nicknamed ‘Sícoris’.
 It is believed that the festivities began during the Middle Ages, and in the past would have been held around Candlemas.

 In Ordino, the performance of ‘L’última Ossa’ (The Last Bear) was traditionally held during Carnival in the town square, in front of the church of Sant Corneli and Sant Cebrià.
 It later came to be celebrated on Saint Stephen’s Day.
 Since its comeback in 2017, after years of being almost discontinued, it now takes place in the first week of December in the gardens of the Casa Areny-Plandolit Museum.
+The recovery of cultural events such as "L'ultima ossa d'Ordino" has enabled Ordino to highlight its traditions and cultures to great acclaim, leading to it being named one of the World Tourism Organization's (UNWTO) Best Tourism Villages.

 Symbol of the relationship between humans and nature